kernelci/kernelci-project/kernelci.org/content/en/maestro/_index.md

 GitHub merged together on a test integration branch.
 Please check [docs](/maestro/api/staging) for more details.

-### Early Access
+### Production

-In preparation for a full production roll-out, an [Early Access](/api_pipeline/api/early-access) instance has been deployed in the Cloud (AKS) on `kernelci-api.westus3.cloudapp.azure.com`.
-This is stable enough to let users give it a try as some form of beta-testing and is used as a candidate solution for an initial production deployment in the coming months.
+Production instance has been deployed in the Cloud (AKS) on `kernelci-api.westus3.cloudapp.azure.com`.
+This is stable instance and is being updated weekly (usually on Mondays).
 Like staging, it has an auto-generated [interactive API documentation](https://kernelci-api.westus3.cloudapp.azure.com/latest/docs).